 Our Official Seal

-The Texas A&M International University seal represents the international vision of the University.
-The seal is surrounded by 23 scallops, each representing one year of the University’s existence prior to becoming TAMIU on Sept.
+The Texas A&M International University Seal represents the international vision of the University.
+It is surrounded by 23 scallops, each representing one year of the University’s existence prior to becoming TAMIU on Sept.
 1, 1993.

-The University’s name, Texas A&M International University, surrounds the main design element, a view of the Americas traversed by a three-dimensional, futuristic, geodesic surface.
-Highlighting the seal is a single star that represents the University’s membership in The Texas A&M University System and the State of Texas.
+The University’s name surrounds the main design element, a view of the Americas traversed by a three-dimensional, futuristic, geodesic surface.
+Highlighting the Seal is a single star representing both the University’s membership in The Texas A&M University System and its role as an Agency of the State of Texas.

 The seal cannot be printed/reproduced at a size smaller than 1".